high-value-team/docker-workshop/scripts/README.md

 # Setting up Rancher v1.6 on AWS (fully scripted)

 Do you want to get started with a simple administration frontend for your Docker containers?
 Want to give a small introduction to Docker and demonstrate its practical use with a web UI?
-It takes you 5 minutes to get everything up and running.
+It takes 5 minutes to get everything up and running.

 This document will guide you through an automated setup so that you can spin up an environment for the next workshop.